We have assembled an outstanding group of individuals who come from across the country to serve as an External Advisory Board for the BCMB department.

 Mary Kot, professor of biology and former chair of Biology from 2003 until 2010 has been at Mercer University since 1991.
 She is currently the director of Global Health Systems and was the director of Scientific Inquiry Program at Mercer University from 2002 to 2003.
 She received her PhD from UT.
 Her specialty is cell biology and her research interest is the contribution of Candida albicans to biofilm formation.
 Kot has written a paper, “The Hungry Gene as a Core Text in a Freshman Learning Community” that was included in The Place of Core.

-John Lamerdin is currently senior counsel in the Intellectual Property and Litigation group of Amgen, Inc. in Thousand Oaks, California.
-Previously, he was associate patent counsel and patent counsel in the Patent Department of Bristol-Myers Squibb Co in Princeton, New Jersey.
-Before practicing as an in-house attorney, Lamerdin was an associate attorney with Jenkins & Wilson, a patent law firm in Durham, North Carolina.
-Lamerdin earned his PhD in the Department of Biochemistry at UT, working in the lab of Engin Serpersu.
-Lamerdin also holds a JD from Franklin Pierce Law Center in Concord, New Hampshire, and an MS in chemistry (concentration in biochemistry) from San Francisco State University in California.
+John Lamerdin is currently Executive Director, Intellectual Property counsel at Allogene Therapeutics in South San Francisco, California.
+Prior to his time at Allogene John was Executive Director, IP Law and Litigation at Kite Pharma in Santa Monica, California, which was acquired by Gilead Sciences.
+Before joining Kite, John was Head of Patents, Biosimilars at Boehringer Ingelheim, in Ingelheim, Germany.
+John joined Boehringer Ingelheim from Amgen, where he was Senior Counsel in the Intellectual Property and Litigation group of Amgen, Inc. in Thousand Oaks, California.
+Previously, he was Patent Counsel in the Patent Department of Bristol-Myers Squibb Co in Princeton, New Jersey.
+Before practicing as an in-house intellectual property attorney, John was an associate attorney with Jenkins & Wilson, an intellectual property law firm in Durham, North Carolina.
+John earned his PhD in the Department of Biochemistry at UT, working in the lab of Dr. Engin Serpersu.
+John also holds a JD from Franklin Pierce Law Center in Concord, New Hampshire, and an MS in chemistry (concentration in biochemistry) from San Francisco State University in San Francisco, California.
 He completed his undergraduate studies at the University of Redlands in Redlands, California, where he earned a BS in chemistry and a BA in philosophy.
 He is licensed in various state and federal courts and focuses his practice on biopharmaceutical and biotechnology patent and intellectual property matters.

 Sean Michael Sullivan received his PhD in 1984 in biochemistry from UT, followed by postdoctoral training at California Institute of Technology from 1984 until 1987.
 In 2007 he became the executive director for Pharmaceutical Sciences Vical, Inc. located in San Diego, California.
 Before this position he was an associate professor in the Department of Pharmaceutics at the University of Florida for seven years.